In this article, you will learn:

 Faucets come in four basic designs, each with its own functionality and repair requirements.
 Knowing the type of faucet you have is crucial when it comes to maintenance, repairs, or replacements.
-Let’s explore these four common faucet types and how they work.
+Let’s explore these four common types of faucets and how they work.

 1. Ball Faucets